bfriesen/Abstracts/README.md

 I've started several small open source projects in the last couple years.
 And I'd like to talk about why I created them.
 I'd like to talk about what it takes to get a project started.
 And I'd like to talk about the numerous benefits to owning an open source project.
 So go on, make that open source project - I've done it, and you can too.

-I'm So Meta Even This tAlk (ISMETA)
+I'm So Meta Even This Abstract (ISMETA)
 ===================================
 ```
-"I'm thinking about doing a
-talk about metaprogramming."

-                        "Really?
-What's that?"

-"Basically, it's code that
-writes code, then executes
-it."

-                        "Wait, what?
-You want to write
-                        code that writes code?"

-"Well, I want to do a talk
-about it, but that's close
-enough."

-                        "What possible use could
-                        that have?
-And what kind
-                        of sick twisted monkey would
-                        want to do that?"

-"Naturally, I would.
-You
-know, since I'm a sick,
-twisted monkey."
-                        "Well that goes without saying."

-"You see, some problems
-are extremely difficult to
-solve without metaprogramming."

-                        "But... but... you *have* to be
-                        violating some law of physics
-                        or something."

-"Nah.
-It's actually not that
-hard to wrap your head
-around."

-                        "Really?
-You should do a talk
-                        about that."

-"Right."
+"So how did your metaprogramming
+talk go at DevLink?"
+                                 "Really well.
+I presented concepts
+                                 and examples that devs of all
+                                 levels could learn from.
+Also, no
+                                 one fell asleep."
+"Awesome.
+Did you tell the
+'cautionary story of shame
+and woe'?"
+                                 "Yeah, it was great.
+There's
+                                 nothing like humiliating yourself
+                                 in front of people.
+On purpose."
+"Weirdo.
+So, do you think
+CodeMash will accept this
+talk?"
+                                 "That's kind of complicated to
+                                 answer - it depends who's reading
+                                 this right now.
+So... maybe?"
+"Seriously man, you are
+not normal."
+                                 "Yeah."
 ```
 This is a talk about metaprogramming.
 I program in C#.
-You should see this talk, it'll be fun.
+You should see this talk - it'll be fun and you're sure to learn something neat.

 Understanding Dependency Injection in .NET (co-presented with Ondrej Balas)
 ==========================================